UNNATURAL:

 Drugging Adults to Blunt the Pain of Their Unhappy Lives

-Modern medicine has found cures for infectious diseases, developed effective treatments for wounds and infections that used to be fatal, and greatly extended the average human life span.
-But in recent decades the pharmaceutical industry—as well as large segments of medical practice—has become corrupted by the massive profits gained from the wholesale prescribing and sale of anti-viral vaccinations and psychoactive drugs to entire populations, while the demand for the more powerful intoxicants—such as opiates, cocaine, and methamphetamines—has spawned a multi-billion-dollar international criminal enterprise.
-Tens of thousands of Americans currently die every year by overdosing on both legal and illegal opioids and methamphetamines.
+By now, the pharmaceutical industry—as well as large segments of medical practice in general—has become hopelessly corrupted by the massive profits gained from prescribing and selling specialized drugs and other therapies to entire populations, while the demand for powerful intoxicants such as opiates, cocaine, and methamphetamines has spawned a multi-billion-dollar international criminal enterprise.
+Hundreds of thousands of people currently die every year worldwide by overdosing on opioids, both legal and illegal, while millions routinely interfere with the body’s natural functions through unnatural therapies and medications.

-Chapter 7: Unnatural Communication
+Chapter 6: Unnatural Communication

-The Human Need for Communication
+The Instinctive Need for Human Communication

-Communication in Small-Scale Societies
+Natural Communication in Small-Scale Societies

-How Agriculture Limited Human Interaction
+How Agriculture Limited Human Communication

-How the Industrial Revolution Stifled Human Interaction
+How the Industrial Revolution Stifled Human Communication

 Filling the Void With Electronic Communications

 The innate human need for constant communication with others is part of our human DNA.
-Not surprisingly, anthropologists have consistently reported that people in tribal societies talk to each other constantly from morning to night.
-But the long hours and isolated homesteads of agricultural societies made interaction outside of the immediate family more difficult, and the advent of the industrial revolution stifled interaction even within the family.
+Over many decades of observation, cultural anthropologists have seen that people in hunting and gathering and other nomadic societies talk to each other almost constantly from morning to night.
+But the long hours and isolated homesteads of agricultural societies made interaction outside of the immediate family more difficult, and with the advent of the industrial revolution, interaction became increasingly limited, even within the nuclear family.
 Men went to work, children went to school, and women stayed home.
-In our post-industrial world, loneliness and solitude have become endemic in modern societies.
-As a result, the natural human desire for companionship and communication has produced a series of technologies that have largely replaced the companionship and face-to-face communication that humanity enjoyed for all but the last hundred years of human history.
+Now, in our post-industrial world, loneliness and solitude—almost unknown in small-scale societies—have become an increasingly common source of human unhappiness.

 Chapter 8: Unnatural Childhood